nathanmwhite/yowlumne_wield/raw_data/training_text/readme.md

 3. 2_j_coluco.txt : text file containing one narrative text derived from the Harrington papers
 4. 3_j_coluco.txt : text file containing one narrative text derived from the Harrington papers
 5. 4_j_coluco.txt : text file containing one narrative text derived from the Harrington papers
+6. 5_j_coluco.txt : text file containing one narrative text derived from the Harrington papers